-- 296. Admit that in 1997, 5,335 tax audits resulted in criminal investigations of those tax filers. - 297.
-Admit that Judge Learned Hand stated that:
+- In 1997, 5,335 tax audits resulted in criminal investigations of those tax filers.
+(Speculation: Tax Facts, etc.) - 21.
+Judge Learned Hand stated that:

 Logically, indeed, he (the taxpayer) is boxed in a paradox for he must prove the criminatory character of what it is his privilege to suppress just because it is criminatory.
 The only practicable solution is to be content with the door's being set a little ajar, AND WHILE AT TIMES THIS NO DOUBT PARTIALLY DESTROYS THE PRIVILEGE, ...nothing better is available.